z0mbiesrock/Diamond-Ore/README.md

 # Diamond-Ore
 Adds the Diamond resource, as well as various structures which utilize it.
+It also adds more than just diamonds.
+It also adds enhanced versions of vanilla production blocks.

 > Diamonds require an Airblast Drill or better to be mined.